 I’ve become addicted to it.

-- Think through your day.
+- Think through your daily activities.

-- Write down repeated behaviors; be specific.
+- Write down repeated behaviors (be specific).

-- Not miss it.
+- Discover that you don’t miss it.

 - Be more productive because you stopped it.

 - Find that many around you are pleased with your change.

 I wish you all the best as you work to form better habits in your life.